mooreds/docs-1/bootstrapped-apps.md

   })
 ```

-As you can see, `runOperation()` returns a promise which is fulfilled with the results of your operation.
+`runOperation()` returns a promise which is fulfilled with the results of your operation.
 If your operation expects parameters, you can pass them in as the second argument:

 ```text
 transposit.runOperation("myOperation", { param1: "hello", param2: "world" })